and our results.

 This is genotyping for only a specific chosen gene: originally mainly done before Panel tests were developed.
 It is still used for testing family members of someone (the proband), who has been found to have a gene variant.

 Panel testing refers to the testing of groups of genes usually associated with particular medical conditions.
-In The London Genetics Centre Study (90S Study) we are doing two large panel tests, cancer and cardiac.
+At The London Genetics Centre we are doing two large panel tests, cancer and cardiac.

 Cancer panels looks for germline cancer predispositions that are known to be associated with a particular cancer.
 They have the special gain of not missing large deletions, which can very rarely happen with WGS, but they do not have the massive wide gene coverage of WGS.